tognee/Minicraft3DS/README.md

 	make install
 ```

-**5. You can now build Minicraft3DS 3dsx and elf files by running make**
+**5. You can now build Minicraft3DS 3dsx, elf, cia, and 3ds files by running the build.bat file.**

 ----------